WasmEdge/WasmEdge/docs/book/en/src/os/android/ndk.md

 ## Run

-### push files onto Android
+### Push files onto Android

-Install the compiled program, Tensorflow Lite model file, test image file, as well as WasmEdge shared library files for Android, onto the Android device using `adb`.
+Install the compiled program, Tensorflow Lite model file, test image file, as well as WasmEdge shared library files for Android, onto the Android device using `adb` from your Ubuntu dev machine.

 ```bash
 $ adb push a.out /data/local/tmp